 Nice chance to get financial assistance in the Australia.

 Natural Hazards Research Australia is Australia’s national natural hazard resilience and disaster risk reduction center.
 Natural Hazards Research Australia (the Centre) began in July 2021, working with partners to establish a national research program that delivers on our guiding vision those communities will be safer, more resilient, and sustainable in the face of natural hazards.
 The Fellowships support the career development of late-stage PhD students, early career researchers, and researchers employed in the industry.
 You can learn more about the process of developing the research program.

-Application Deadline: Applications for 2022 opportunities are now open.
+Application Deadline: Applications for 2023 scholarships are now open.